metamath/lamp-guide/docs/11/index.md

 Congratulations!
 We now have a proof of `syl` by *only* using axioms directly.

-Creating this proof by only using axioms let us try out some features of metamath-lamp.
+Creating this proof by only using axioms lets us experiment with some features of metamath-lamp.
 That said, most of the time you won't want to limit yourself to just axioms.
 Proofs are shorter, clearer, and easier to understand if you create theorems of more basic